wallarm/product-documentation/docs/2.14/waf-installation/nginx/dynamic-module.md

 # Installing dynamic WAF module for NGINX stable from NGINX repository

-This instruction describes the steps to install Wallarm WAF as a dynamic module for the open source version of NGINX `stable` installed from the NGINX repository.
+These instructions describe the steps to install Wallarm WAF as a dynamic module for the open source version of NGINX `stable` that was installed from the NGINX repository.

 --8<-- "../include/waf/installation/already-installed-waf.md"